Jawahar Singh, Ph.D.

 JNVU, Jodhpur, India

-Research Fellow — Stress proteomics in pearl millet.
+Research Fellow with Prof. Shweta Jha — Stress proteomics in pearl millet.
 Identified salt-responsive proteins and physiological markers for stress tolerance breeding.

 2012–2014